bhawana2001/Strivers-79-Last-Moment-DSA-Sheet-Ace-Interviews/README.md

 # Striver DSA-79 Sheet Solutions 🚀

 Welcome to my GitHub repository dedicated to solving the Striver DSA-79 sheet problems.
-In this repository, I will be posting solutions to the problems from the Striver's Data Structures and Algorithms (DSA) 79-sheet, a popular resource for mastering data structures and algorithms.
+In this repository, I will be posting solutions to the problems from the Striver's Data Structures and Algorithms (DSA) 79-sheet, a popular resource for mastering data structures and algorithm.

 ## About the Striver DSA-79 Sheet 📘